Gnayoah/ExeMerger/README.md

 2. **Replace `installer.zip` and `installer.exe`**:

-    - Place your zipped files (containing the necessary exe, dll, and other files) in the root directory of the project and rename it to `demo.zip`.
+    - Place your zipped files (containing the necessary exe, dll, and other files) in the root directory of the project and rename it to `installer.zip`.
-    - Replace `demo.exe` with your executable file name inside the zip archive.
+    - Replace `installer.exe` with your executable file name inside the zip archive.

 3. **Build and Publish the Project**: